nd7141/influence-maximization/graphdata/README.md

 ####This folder contains several different types of graphs.####

-* Hep.txt – A collaboration graph crawled from arXiv.org, High Energy Physics – Theory section, from year 1991 to year 2003.
+* hep.txt – A collaboration graph crawled from arXiv.org, High Energy Physics – Theory section, from year 1991 to year 2003.

-* Phy.txt – A collaboration graph crawled from arXiv.org, Physics section.
+* phy.txt – A collaboration graph crawled from arXiv.org, Physics section.

 * graph30.txt - random graph with 30 vertices and 120 edges (created by networkx.py)